 3. Native v.
 Non-native speakers: There was a time when native speakers were highly sought after in the belief that they were somehow better.
 It’s a good thing those days have passed because not only are there many first class non-native English language teachers but also many of them have the IELTS certification themselves and can give their IELTS students first-hand insight into how to prepare for the test.

 What’s the best way to start out as an IELTS teacher?
 Do you need special training?

 These recommendations are based on the simple premise that you cannot teach what you do not know.
 So:-

 - Do the test yourself.
 Under IELTS exam conditions.
 Check your score in listening and reading.
-Write Task i and Task 2 essays for Academic and General Training IELTS.
+Write Task 1 and Task 2 essays for Academic and General Training IELTS.
 Look through examples of Speaking topics.
-Try speaking yourself for 2 minutes on a topic or two.
+Try speaking to yourself for 2 minutes on a topic or two.

 Professional development and financial considerations

-- English teaching has become a profession that provides opportunities to further our education through postgraduate studies for example, to not only teach but also to carry out relevant research projects in our field.
+- English teaching has become a profession that provides opportunities to further our education through postgraduate studies, such as teaching and carrying out relevant research projects in our field.
 IELTS has been something of a goldmine in this respect.
-Take a look at this sample of research papers published over the last few years: https://www.ielts.org/-/media/research-reports/ielts_online_rr_2017-1.ashx
+Take a look at this sample of research papers published over the last few years: